 It really is a shame that there won’t be a sequel

-The film doesn’t delve to deep into the reasons why there is such a high number suicide of couples, or who/what is driving them to death, but the tree is a major part of it, holding a strange presence over the four holiday makers subtly changing their personalities, driving couples apart and fraying friendships, but no matter how hard they try, they keep getting drawn back to there, unable to break free from the hold it has on them, bringing out their innermost desires.
+The film doesn’t delve too deep into the reasons why there is such a high number of suicide of couples, or who/what is driving them to death, but the tree is a major part of it, holding a strange presence over the four holidaymakers subtly changing their personalities, driving couples apart and fraying friendships, but no matter how hard they try, they keep getting drawn back to there, unable to break free from the hold it has on them, bringing out their innermost desires.

-This film is far from a classic, with other reviews being less nice about it, which I can see where they are coming from, it’s not a classic and the lack of any delving into why things are happening can put people off, especially when found footage horror has grown into it’s own genre, I believe that it is still worth the relatively cheap price for what is a perfectly good popcorn horror and helps keep the British horror tradition going, I just wish there was a chance of a sequel, just so you could delve a little deeper into the backstory of the monastery, the tree and why it causes couples suicides, sadly this isn’t likely to happen, so you like myself will have to use your imagination and make up a backstory, mine involves the druids or pagans, as I have pointed out before in a previous post, I find them freaky.
+This film is far from a classic, with other reviews being less nice about it, which I can see where they are coming from, it’s not a classic and the lack of any delving into why things are happening can put people off, especially when found footage horror has grown into its own genre, I believe it is still worth the relatively cheap price for what is a perfectly good popcorn horror and helps keep the British horror tradition going, I just wish of a sequel just so you could delve a little deeper into the backstory of the monastery, the tree and why it causes couples suicides, sadly this isn’t likely to happen, so you like myself will have to use your imagination and make up a backstory, mine involves the druids or pagans, as I have pointed out before, in a previous post, I find them freaky.